MattJin19/yzjin.github.io/_pages/about.md

 ======
 I am an MS student majoring in Computer Engineering at Northwestern University, working as a research assistant in IDEAS Lab.
 I am also an invited editor for Springer.

-My research interests include:
+My research interests include: Machine Learning, Neural Network Architecture, Quality Assurance

-Machine Learning

-Neural Network Architecture

-Quality Assurance

 My hobby includes hiking, natural language learning(English, Spanish, Japanese, and a little Korean), card games and traveling.
 If you are interested, you can contact me in